kfukue/vintage-explorer/design_pattern_decisions.md

 ## Design Patterns That Were Not Used
 * Speed Bump
     * Since this is more of a market place, users can withdraw the amount as soon as they ship the shipments to their clients.
+    * In the future, it could be useful to put some speed bump of when the wine producer can withdraw their balance and if there is a refund function, it can give the buyer some time window to request for a refund.
 * State Machine
     * This could be more useful for auctions so maybe in the future I can implement this design.